Tokololo/react-json-ptr-store/README.md

 # What is react-json-ptr-store?
 React-json-ptr-store is a reactive store/state that uses json-ptr-store  to manage state.
-State is set and retrieved via json-pointers.
+State is set and retrieved via json pointers.
 > Please look at documentation for [json-ptr-store](https://www.npmjs.com/package/@tokololo/json-ptr-store).
-> This is the engine that powers [react-json-ptr-form](https://www.npmjs.com/package/@tokololo/react-json-ptr-form).
 # How to use
 ## Creating a store
 There are two types of stores you can create.